DerrickFeiWang/Partially_Supervised_LDA_Topic_Modeling/README.md

 panel
 ```
 ![Figure 3](https://user-images.githubusercontent.com/44976640/64359457-f9efd300-cfcd-11e9-826e-4a3491ef7f5b.JPG)
+Note: Key words in the above picture were intentionally masked.

 From the result of LDAvis, we identified one topic is talking about the usage of an expensive drug, we labeled all notes that mentioned this drug as 1, then use this label to calculate the precision, recall and f1 scores.

 ```python